Volodymyr Vynnytsky: Career

 Rachmaninoff International Festival in Los Angeles, “Music at the Institute” in New York and Art Center of Greene County.
 Volodymyr Vynnytsky served as a Chairman of the Jury of the Emil Gilels International Piano Competition in Odesa, Ukraine.
 Vynnytsky has been a visiting member of the piano faculty in SUNY at Purchase, NY and at the University of Connecticut, CT.
-He is the Director of Chamber Music at the College of Charleston, Charleston, SC and Artistic Director of the Music and Art Center of Greene County, NY.
-Volodymyr Vynnytsky have made an extensive North American tour in February 2020 as a soloist with the National Symphony Orchestra of Ukraine, one of the finest Symphony Orchestras in Europe.
+He is the Director of Chamber Music at the College of Charleston, Charleston, SC and artistic director of the Music and Art Center of Greene County, NY.
+Volodymyr Vynnytsky conducted an extensive North American tour in February 2020 as a soloist with the National Symphony Orchestra of Ukraine, one of the finest Symphony Orchestras in Europe.
 This tour was managed by Columbia Artists, a legendary organization in the performing arts industry, a global leader in artist management.

-In February of 2024, Vynnytsky once again toured with the National Symphony Orchestra of Ukraine.
+In February 2024, Vynnytsky once again toured with the National Symphony Orchestra of Ukraine.